 Stargate Universe: In the season finale, there's a particularly annoying example when the main cast is faced with the possibility of the Lucian Alliance boarding the ship and taking it over.
 Col. Young's plan is to suck the air out of the gate room after the Lucian Alliance gates through; the problem is that Rush-in-Telford's-body shows up with them.
 Now despite the fact that he just drained the air out of the cabin where he was holding Telford in Rush's body, and then revived him, he chooses to not drain the air out of the gate room altogether.

 Or for that matter, simply drain MOST of the air out of the gate room.
 Hypoxia won't kill very quickly, but it'll certainly prevent anyone from being in a condition to fight.
 You'd think that this is something anyone living and working IN SPACE would know about.

 The Xindi believe that humans are going to destroy their people in the future, so they build a Planet Buster to destroy Earth before that happens.
-They've got their working prototype, and decide to give it it's first test run.
-By attacking Earth.
+They've got their working prototype, and decide to give it its first test run.
+Not by using it on some uninhabited planet, but by attacking Earth.
 Who were never aware that the Xindi existed, or that they were planning on destroying the planet.